luigiselmi/algorithms/README.md

 ```

 ### Week 5
-The topics of week 5 are balanced search trees and their applications.
-The [programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/kdtree/specification.php)
+This is the culminating section of the 1st part of the course, where all what we learned before about linked list, arrays, sorting algorithms
+and recursion are put in use to address the problem of building and using symbol tables to store and search key-value pairs.
+Symbol
+tables are known under different names such as dictionaries, indices and associative arrays.
+Unordered symbol tables can be implemented using
+linked lists or arrays in which strings can be used as keys instead of integers.
+Accessing an unordered symbol table requires a time proportional
+to its size and the insertion of N key-value pairs requires a time proportional to N^2.
+Ordered symbol tables in which the keys are ordered have
+better performances and can support numerous useful methods.
+Binary search trees (BST) are an implementation of symbol tables in which the data
+is structured in nodes that contain a value, a key and two links, the left link and the right link.
+The left link connects the given node to a
+subtree whose nodes have smaller keys than the given node, while the right link connects to subtree whose nodes have larger keys.
+Search and
+insert operations in BST require a time proportional to log(N) on average.
+Since with BST the shape of the tree depends on the order in which the
+nodes are added to the BST, in the worst case the tree that results from an insertion of N key-value pairs in a BST can be unbalanced and look
+like a chain of left links so that accessing a node can require a time proportional to its size.
+In order avoid such situations and keep the tree
+balanced other BST have been developed that allow more than one key and more than two links that guarantee a height proportional to log(N) even
+in the worst case scenario.
+A 2-node is node with one key and two links as in BST, a 3-node is a node with two keys and three links.
+The data
+structure that is built with these two types of nodes is called 2-3 tree.
+A red-black BST is a 2-3 tree in which a 3-node is represented as two
+2-nodes connected by a left "red" link.
+The color of the link is represented by a flag in the code.
+Symbol tables are behind many important
+applications such as databases and search engines.
-is about kd-trees and in particular 2d-trees.
-The Java class KdTreeVisualizer.java computes and draws the 2d-tree that results from the sequence
+The [programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/kdtree/specification.php) is about kd-trees
+and in particular 2d-trees.
+The Java class KdTreeVisualizer.java computes and draws the 2d-tree that results from the sequence of points clicked by the user in
-of points clicked by the user in the standard drawing window.
+the standard drawing window.

 ```
 $ mvn exec:java -Dexec.mainClass="assignments.kdtree.KdTreeVisualizer"